TCVE-Motors/Progetto-VEAI/README.md

 # VEAI Project (Progetto VEAI)

-The VEAI Project (Intelligent Artisan Electric Vehicle), consists of a compact single-seater, renewable, 100% Open-Source and electric vehicle for the good of humanity developed by Ferrara Davide Giacomo and his TCVE Motors team.
+Progetto VEAI (Intelligent Artisan Electric Vehicle), consists of a compact single-seater, renewable, 100% Open-Source and electric vehicle for the good of humanity developed by Ferrara Davide Giacomo and his TCVE Motors team.

 ## Acknowledgments